Struggles Before Success in Treating a Tic Disorder

 The child’s father and I both have allergic constitutions.
 While pregnant with my first child, I did not understand the importance of diet and nutrition; I ate what I wanted and did not take any nutritional supplements, except for folic acid intermittently.

-I gave birth by cesarean section.
-My milk supply was insufficient, and we had to supplement with formula.
 Jun De soon developed eczema.
 When I took him for his first vaccine, the doctor said his eczema was so severe that he could not be vaccinated, and I was told to come back after the eczema improved.
 Meanwhile, the doctor prescribed an ointment and asked us to apply it at home.
 The eczema improved with the ointment, but it would recur a few days after stopping the treatment.
-We knew traditional medicine was not going to be sufficient, but we lived out in the country, and I didn’t have a doctor or even friends who were aware of integrative or alternative approaches.
+We knew traditional medicine would not be sufficient, but we lived in the country, and I didn’t have a doctor or even friends who were aware of integrative or alternative approaches.

 At this point, we did not know that allergies or food intolerance could impact eczema.
 Not long after this, I ate some seafood.
 After breastfeeding Jun De, I noticed his eczema flared up immediately.
-His body was swollen and his skin was red.
+His body was swollen, and his skin was red.
 We had to rush him to the hospital.
 Once more, the doctor’s advice was limited to using the ointment.
 He did not suggest a connection to food, and I now realize some doctors don’t accept the concept of a food-eczema connection at all.

 Yet, out of common sense, I began to avoid seafood while breastfeeding, and later, we eliminated it from his diet.
 Symptoms improved, but eczema persisted at night, especially in hot weather.
 I would have to gently rub his skin to relieve the itch.
 Sometimes I had to do this for one to two hours to get him to fall asleep.